autodesk-platform-services/aps-power-automate-tools/docs/tutorial/part3-acc-issues-actions/index.md

 # Part 3: ACC Issues Actions

+In this part of the tutorial you will:

+- Add actions to the connector for managing issues in ACC
+- Create an action to list all available issue types in a project
+- Create an action to create a new issue in ACC
+- Test these actions using your ACC project ID and issue subtype IDs

 ## List issue types

 - Go to the **3.
 Definition** step in the connector configurator, and click **New action**